15 Personality Traits That Become More Important the Older You Get

 Getty Images

-The ability to recognise and manage your own emotions, as well as understand and influence other people’s, is vital.
-It helps when it comes to dealing with complex relationships, managing drama, and creating calmer environments.
+Being able to recognise and manage your own emotions, as well as understand what’s going on with other people, is a massive skill.
+It helps when it comes to dealing with complex family dynamics, managing workplace drama, and creating calmer environments for yourself.
+When you can read the room and respond appropriately, you avoid a lot of the unnecessary conflict that used to drain your energy.

 12. Humility keeps you grounded and likeable.